 Wondering when to use standard Lead Ads vs. Conversion Optimization Ads for your campaigns?

-It’s typically a good idea to start optimizing for conversions once you’ve got initial campaigns up and running and you’ve got a solid understanding of what your high-value audience looks like.
-This gives Facebook’s machine learning tools something to work with, increasing your odds of success.
+It’s typically a good idea to start optimizing for conversions once you have your campaign up and running.
+This is because you should have a solid understanding of what your high-value audience looks like.

 Keep in mind that even if you’re spending more per click or lead form completion with lead ads that are run with the Conversion Leads Optimization option, it’s worth it.
 These users are most likely to convert into the types of customers you want, which means you very well could be increasing ROI and decreasing customer acquisition costs even if the initial CPA is a little higher.